-On the 28th of February will be published, price 1s., No. I. of
+On the 28th of February will be published, price is., No. I. of

-ASK MAMMA;" or, The Richest Commoner in England.
+ASK MAMMA;" or, The Richest Common moner in England.
 By the Author of "Sponge's Tour," "Handley Cross," "Hawbuck Grange," &c.
-To be completed in Thirteen Monthly Parts, with Illustrations on Steel and Wood by John Leach Steel and Wood by John Leech.
+To be completed in Thirteen Monthly Parts, with Illustrations on Steel and Wood by John Leech.